AsmaH5/Asma-H-Portfolio/README.md

 * Contact Me

 ## Usage:
 To use this Portfolio-demo, you can review the each project by  pressing the 'Click Here' button.
 You can also use the navigation bar to jump to each section on the web page.
-You can also  you  downloand my demo resume in the 'About Me' section as well as contact me by using the 'Contact Me' button at bottom of the page - where you will be prompated by a modal (pop-up).
+You can also  downloand my demo resume in the 'About Me' section as well as contact me by using the 'Contact Me' button at bottom of the page - where you will be prompated by a modal (pop-up).

 ## Profiles for Inspirations:
 ![Inspo3](https://user-images.githubusercontent.com/97250633/223317676-38237324-7ef1-421a-b85c-541bad329e7b.png)